mikebochenek/learning/blog/_posts/2023-05-03-random-musings.markdown

 categories: thoughts
 ---

-Below is an excerpt from previously "private" google doc - April2023
+Below is an excerpt from previously _private_ google doc (April2023)

 ## Weekend mornings are nice
 Because it’s quiet and distraction free, and I can just gaze outside with a clear mind and think about the days ahead.
 I want to do fitness on the days when I am working from home - and I should make a reminder for myself in my work calendar to make it concrete.